smeghen/vitality-physio/README.md

 * The Boutique Ado walk through project by Code Institute was used as an excellent starting point for this project.
-Much of the structure of the project was based around this and was adapted, modified and expanded to suit the functionality of the porject.
+Much of the structure of the project was based around this and was adapted, modified and expanded to suit the functionality of the project.

 * Code for scrolling content of bootstrap card found on Stackoverflow and modified to meet my needs: https://stackoverflow.com/questions/49818715/scrollable-card-bootstrap